shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 b) **python3 linear.py b trainfile.csv testfile.csv regularization.txt outputfile.txt weightfile.txt bestparameter.txt**

 The parameters are the same as mode ’a’, with the additional Regularization Parameter List (λ) being an input.
-The **regularization.txt.** should contain values of λ in as single line separated by ','.
+The **regularization.txt** file should contain values of λ in a single line separated by ','.
 Sample file can be found in the **src** folder.
 We perform Ridge regression with 10-Fold Cross validation for all the λ values and report the output and weights as in previous modes.
 Additionally, it reports the best regularization parameter in the file **bestparameter.txt**.

 c) **python3 linear.py c trainfile.csv testfile.csv outputfile.txt**

 We create and use our best features (found using LassoLars) and give predictions predictions by using OLS with the same.

 ### Libraries Required